stebaker92/PhoenixChatDemo/README.md

 # Programmable Chat Demo
-An incomplete Twilio Programmable Chat demo (for Phoenix), which will use chat, customer presence and context
+A Twilio Programmable Chat demo (for Phoenix), which has chat, customer presence and context

 ## Run instructions
 - npm install